LATEST: VERGARA OVERTURNED!

 - California’s due process in performance-based dismissal cases helps ensure teachers are not fired for speaking out on behalf of students, or for teaching subjects some find controversial.
 They allow teachers facing dismissal to present their side of a case, and to have their case heard by objective third parties.

 - The legislature is the place for policy decisions like this, not through court cases brought by phony front groups created by PR firms and millionaires.
-This week in Sacramento, lawmakers are working together to pass a bill that would streamline the dismissal process to keep students safe, while protecting the due process rights of educators.
-AB 215 was unanimously approved by the state Senate and is expected to be approved by the Assembly and signed by the governor.
+In early May, lawmakers in Sacramento worked to pass a bill that would streamline the dismissal process to keep students safe, while protecting the due process rights of educators.
+AB 215 was approved by the state Senate and Assembly and was signed by the governor.
+It went into effect January 1, 2015.
 The bill prioritizes, updates and streamlines the teacher discipline and dismissal process.